Assistant Professor of Psychology

 Ph.D., The University of Oklahoma

 I joined the faculty of Austin College as an assistant professor of psychology in fall 2014.
 I received a B.S. in psychology from Utah State University, a M.S. in experimental psychology from Western Illinois University, and a Ph.D. in social psychology from the University of Oklahoma.
 My primary teaching responsibility is to oversee the Psychology Department’s statistics sections.
 I also teach Research Methods, Psychology of Gender, Social Psychology, and Interpersonal Relationships.
-Additionally, I currently serve as the faculty advisor for the Austin College Psychology Club.
-I am also member of the Austin College Global Learning Committee, Curriculum Review Process and Coordination Committee, Gender Studies Committee, and the Admission and Financial Aid Committee.
+Additionally, I currently serve as the faculty sponsor for the Austin College Psychology Club and the Austin College Psi Chi Chapter.
+I am also member Austin College Curriculum Review Process and Coordination Committee, Gender Studies Committee, and the Admission and Financial Aid Committee.

 - Psychology 120: Statistics for Psychologists